 The benefits of an opt-out system for organ donation

 Organ donations are an emotional experience.
-Donors, living or deceased, offer an amazing gift.
+Donors – living or deceased – offer an amazing gift.
 Anything a country can do to support more donations is beneficial.
 An opt-out system promises just that – more donors and more transplants.
-That’s because unless there’s evidence that a person didn’t agree to transplant, their organs would be available.
+That’s because unless there’s evidence that a person didn’t agree to transplant, their organs will be available.
 To break it down, here are the key benefits:

 What’s more, advances in medical science mean the number of people whose lives could be saved by a transplant is rising.
 Opt-out offers a way of keeping up.

 There are many misconceptions about organ donation.
-For example, people think it’s against many religious beliefs.
-That’s not the case.
-In fact, the major religions in the UK support organ donations and transplant.
+For example, people think it’s against many religious beliefs, but that’s not the case.
+In fact, the major religions in the UK support organ donation and transplants.
 This includes:

-In 2014, Pope Francis described the act of organ donation as ”testimony of love for our neighbour.”
-Unsure about your faith’s position on donation?
-Simply ask your religious leader.
-The UK is increasingly multicultural.
-Community leaders are there to help with decisions.
+In 2014, Pope Francis described the act of organ donation as a ”testimony of love for our neighbour.”
+If you’re not sure about your faith’s position on donation, simply ask your religious leader.
+Community leaders are there to help with this kind of decision.
 But ultimately, it’s a choice you should make yourself.

 Top tips from the experts

-Faced with the potential of organ donation, people have a lot of questions.
-The advice of experts offers great support to people and groups.
+Faced with the potential of organ donation, there's lots to consider.
+The advice of experts offers great support to individuals, groups and families.

-US Transplantation Expert Andrew Cameron on the risks and recovery for a living organ donor
+Here’s US Transplantation Expert Andrew Cameron on the risks and recovery for a living organ donor:

 Just like any other major surgery, there are risks and a period of critical recovery time for transplantation surgery.
 But living donation doesn’t change life expectancy.
 Most donors will go on to live a healthy life after recovering from surgery – which takes around six to eight weeks.
 Here’s what you can expect: